MitulVala/Hatom-Token/README.md

-# React Todo App
+# Hatom Token Design Demo App

-This is a sample react todo app done step-by-step.
+This is a sample Design demo app done step-by-step.
-This sample app was a part of react workshop.

 ## Instructions